nebulab/playbook/processes/travel-policy.md

 Being invited as a speaker is an honor as well as, pairing with our values, a great way to spread your knowledge.
 At the same time, it will give us much visibility.
-Therefore, we encourage to submit speech proposal to sponsored, listed or even non-listed conferences.
+Therefore, we encourage to submit talks proposal to sponsored, listed or even non-listed conferences.
 If you're invited as a speaker, we won't deduct the cost and the days for that conference from your yearly budget.

-## **Team Retreat**
+## Team Retreat

 We will organize one Team Retreat per year, lasting one week.
 We'll know each other in a better way, building stronger relationships and mutual trust and improving communication and cooperation.